dimsemenov/PhotoSwipe/website/documentation.md

 First things that you should know before you start:

 - PhotoSwipe is made simple and fast for end users, not for developers.
 It aint simple jQuery plugin, at least basic JavaScript knowledge is required to install.
-- PhotoSwipe requires to define image dimensions.
+- PhotoSwipe requires that image dimensions be defined.
 If your app is unable to retrieve them - consider using some other script.
 - If you use PhotoSwipe on non-responsive website &ndash; controls will be scaled on mobile (as whole page is scaled).
 So you'll need to implement custom controls (e.g. single large close button in top right corner).
 - All code in documentation is pure Vanilla JS and supports IE 8 and above.
 If your website or app uses some JavaScript framework (like jQuery or MooTools), or you don't need to support old browsers – feel free to simplify code.